• Skip to main content

 Score and then cut through the side seam of the egg, starting on one side and carefully scoring and gently pressing the knife until you have cut the egg in half. reheating and drying the knife as needed.
 Repeat with remaining eggs.

 Break the cookies up and blitz them into crumbs in a food processor.
-If you don't have a food processor you can put them into a plastic bag on a chopping board, cover with a tea towel and bash (carefully) with a rolling pin, or even the base of a small pot.
+If you don't have a food processor you can put them into a plastic bag on a chopping board, cover it with a tea towel and bash (carefully) with a rolling pin, or even the base of a small pot.

 Melt the butter in a microwave or in a pot on the stove.
 Add the butter to the crumbs and mix well.
 Allow the mix to cool slightly so you don't melt your eggs!